 Again you are asking how this applies to you…

-Throughout my years of study in wealth creation, one of the themes that comes up regularly is the notion that you can’t be spiritual and pursue wealth at the same time…
+Throughout my years of study in wealth creation, one of the themes that come up regularly is the notion that you can’t be spiritual and pursue wealth at the same time…

 Or, you have been brought up to believe that the ultra-wealthy, and even just the wealthy, are greedy.

-And guess what, most people don’t want to be labelled greedy or to create conflict with their spiritual beliefs.
+And guess what, most people don’t want to be labeled greedy or to create conflict with their spiritual beliefs.

 But, the fact is, you can have both, and I’m prepared to be abrasive enough to suggest that this notion is just a limiting belief you use not to be wealthy.

 Have a look at the list in the above link, these are all different types of people who will have all types of spiritual beliefs and upbringings.

 Yet they all have become ultra-wealthy and now they spend most of their time and energy finding ways to help others who are less fortunate than themselves.